jedrichards/angularjs-handbook/README.md

 $http.get("/api/v1/endpoint");
 ```

-Or by passing in a configuration object:
+Or by passing in a more detailed configuration object:

 ```javascript
 $http({